sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-layer-via-copy-cut</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Layer via copy/cut plug-in for GIMP
+Short desc    : Layer via copy/cut plug-in for GIMP
 URL          : http://some-gimp-plugins.com/contents/en/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Copy and move the selected area to a new layer in the same position.
+Descript     : Copy and move the selected area to a new layer in the same position.
 ```

 </details>